geoai-lab/NeuroTPR/README.md

 ### Repository organization

+* HarveyTweet: Harvey2017 dataset
-### How to use the trained NeuroTPR model for toponym recognition?
+* Model folder: Python source codes to retrain NeuroTPR and use the trained model for toponym recognition

-### How to retrain NeuroTPR using your own data?
+* WikiDataHelper: Python source codes to build up an annotated dataset from Wikipedia for training NeuroTPR
+* training_data: Three training data sets used in the default model training

 ### Training Dataset